Anxium/we-invest-front-end-test/we-invest-assets/README.md

 _Acceptance Criteria_

 - [ ] The user should be able to use the dropdown menu on a post to copy the ID to clipboard.
-- [ ] He should recieve a alert when it's done or if there is an error.
+- [ ] He should recieve an alert when it's done or if there is an error.

 ### Delete a post